KFig21/file-gmailer-web/README.md

 # File-Gmailer

-**File-Gmailer** is a high-efficiency, privacy-focused web utility designed to transform local files into ready-to-send Gmail drafts instantly.

-By leveraging the **Gmail REST API**, it allows users to bulk-upload documents and prepare individual email metadata (**To, CC, Subject, Body**) using a specialized, distraction-free **“one-at-a-time”** drafting interface.
+**File-Gmailer** is a web tool designed to transform local files into ready-to-send Gmail drafts instantly.
+It allows users to bulk-upload documents, prepare individual email metadata (**To, CC, Subject, Body**), and generate gmail drafts leveraging the **Gmail REST API**.

 ---